 A bowel polyp is an abnormal growth of tissue growing on the wall of the bowel (colon).
-If polyps are left for many years, a small number may develop into bowel cancer.
-Bowel polyps can be detected at the time of colonscopy and can usually be removed completely and safely, eliminating the chance for that polyp to develop into a cancer.
+If polyps are left for years, a small number may develop into bowel cancer.
+Bowel polyps can be detected at the time of colonoscopy and can usually be removed completely and safely, eliminating the chance for that polyp to develop into a cancer.

 What does a bowel polyp look like?

 Some polyps are a fleshy nodule on a stalk – these are called pedunculated polyps.
 Some polyps are flat lesions, barely raised above the surrounding bowel lining – these are called sessile polyps.